 Climate Change

-Climate change is the long-term change in the earth’s climate due to increasing levels of greenhouse gases in the atmosphere.
-Climate change is a human-made phenomenon resulting from the burning of fossil fuels, global deforestation, and other factors.
+Climate change that is occurring now is a human-made phenomenon resulting from the burning of fossil fuels, global deforestation, and other factors.
 In the next century, climate scientists predict the average temperature on earth will increase anywhere from two to over four degrees celsius.

 Closing the Loop